5 Thanksgiving Disasters You're Probably Not Prepared For

 So the day has arrived.
 The food is bought.
-You've spent a full work day cleaning up empty beer cans and strategically placing furniture over wine-colored vomit stains.
+You've spent a full day cleaning up empty beer cans and strategically placing furniture over wine-colored vomit stains.
 You are ready to eat and thank the shit out of some shit.

 Or are you?
-Because ...
+After all ...

 Maybe you're in your 20s and are having to throw your first Thanksgiving away from home.
 Maybe you're older, and Mom finally got taken to jail for dog fighting.
 Either way, you've laid down the turkey gauntlet and decided to throw everybody a Thanksgiving that will make your Mom's look like a big pile of shit.

 The first is that people tend to procrastinate on the holidays.
-Two days before Thanksgiving, you won't be able to enter a grocery store without having to cancel your plans for the evening because every person in town will be making a last minute mad dash for the same core ingredients that make up every Thanksgiving dinner in the country.
-And it doesn't matter how small your list is.
-The 15 people in front of you with full carts dictate your time spent in line.
+Two days before Thanksgiving, you won't be able to enter a grocery store without having to cancel your plans for the evening, because every person in town will be making a last-minute mad dash for the same core ingredients that make up every Thanksgiving dinner in the country.
+And it doesn't matter how small your list is; the 15 people in front of you with full carts dictate your time spent in line.

 Let me give you a quick scenario.
 It's 8:00 p.m.
-Everyone is finished eating, and you're all gathered around the TV, screaming obscenities at a football game that doesn't involve your favorite team but that everyone watches out of tradition, because it's an excuse to not have to talk to each other.
+Everyone is finished eating, and you're all gathered around the TV, screaming obscenities at a football game that doesn't involve your favorite team but which everyone watches out of tradition, because it's an excuse to not have to talk to each other.

 Uncle Mitch walks into the room with an empty beer box, and he's pointing at it and crying.
 At the same time, four people stand outside of a closed bathroom door, clutching their stomachs and weighing the pros and cons of dropping a deuce into your sink.
 Grandma finally exits the bathroom and announces, "You're out of toilet paper.
 I had to wipe my ass on your shower curtain."

-"Fuck," you gasp.
-"Mitch drank the last beer."
+"Fuck!" you gasp.
+"Mitch drank the last beer!"

 In a family of drinkers, things get ugly fast.
-At one of my family's gatherings years ago my uncles and I found ourselves organizing a trip to the next state because it had the only place that sold booze on Thanksgiving.
+At one of my family's gatherings years ago, my uncles and I found ourselves organizing a trip to the next state because it had the only place that sold booze on Thanksgiving.
 And they were only open for another two hours.
-We were like Jack Bauer in 24 racing across town to defuse a nuclear sobriety bomb.
+We were like Jack Bauer in 24, racing across town to defuse a nuclear sobriety bomb.

 What we learned that day is that you have to overstock everything.
 A case of beer in my family lasted about 40 minutes.
 Hell, back then, I could take care of a case all by myself.
-Plan out what you think you need and then triple that order.
+Plan out what you think you need, and then triple that order.

 And toilet paper.
 Have I mentioned that?
 If you're male and you're in charge of shopping, this is something you'll overlook. ("Ah, we're fine, there's most of a roll left there.")
 We're used to needing it once, maybe twice a day (depending on our levels of Tabasco use in the previous week).
 We forget that women need it every time they go.
-And that kids use 10 times too much.
-And that Uncle Mitch has chronic diarrhea from his constant drinking and from eating all that butter.
+And that kids use ten times too much.
+And that Uncle Mitch has chronic diarrhea from his constant drinking and eating all that butter.

-My first Thanksgiving dinner I ever cooked was pretty ambitious -- if you're going to do that shit, you do it right -- that is, until I got about halfway through the preparation and realized that I didn't have nearly enough bowls and dishes to serve the food in.
-Of course by the time I found that out, it was too late to go buy more, so I had to just start removing items from the menu instead.
+My first Thanksgiving dinner I ever cooked was pretty ambitious.
+If you're going to do that shit, you do it right.
+That is, until I got about halfway through the preparation and realized that I didn't have nearly enough bowls and dishes to serve the food in.
+Of course, by the time I found that out, it was too late to go buy more, so I had to just start removing items from the menu instead.
 It was either that or piling green bean casserole and scalloped potatoes directly on the table.

-In a panic, you'll think, "Well, I can just serve the food out of the pots and pans I cooked them in, but there's a problem with that.
+In a panic, you'll think, "Well, I can just serve the food out of the pots and pans I cooked them in," but there's a problem with that.
 Putting a shitload of hot pans on a table isn't wise.
 Especially if there are kids around.
 Not to mention that you'll probably be short on pans and have to reuse some of them to make different sides.
 After all, how many sauce pans do you own?
 Enough to hold five different side dishes that all have to be heated at the same time?